madlearner/vp_chatbot/README.md

 ## steps

 install the app
-create a virtual environment(django=2.2.7, python = 3.6.3)
+create a virtual environment(django=2.2.7, python = 3.6.3),
-activate the virtual environment run the application
+activate the virtual environment, run the application and the application thruogh your localhost

 ## slack channel